 Shooting my first destination wedding in Greece is one of the best memories of my life.
-When I first got the email about the opportunity to be a destination wedding photographer in Greece, I had to refresh twice to make sure what I was reading was real.
+When I got the inquiry I had to refresh twice to make sure what I was reading was real.
 I was waiting for the opportunity to call myself a Santorini wedding photographer for years so when the inquiry finally came in, I was so excited to say yes.
 Now that I’ve shot a wedding in Santorini, a destination that’s been on my bucket list for years, I know I have the skill and know-how to give tips and be a resource for anyone who needs wedding tips for Greece.
 A year after that first wedding, I’m now ready to relay my experience being a destination wedding photographer in Greece to brides out there considering having their special day in this incredible country.
 Whether you’re on the fence or have already bought your plane tickets, here is my guide on having a destination wedding in Greece!

 What to Look For in a Wedding Photographer in Greece